Playwright & Performing Artist

 Awards and Recognitions: She is a recipient of the 2021 ReImagine New Plays in TYA grant; a 2020 Greater Good Commission; a 2020 Semi-Finalist for The O'Neill NPC; the recipient of the 2019 Jason W. Stradtman Award for Playwriting; and was a finalist in the prestigious Oscar-Qualifying 2019 Austin Film Festival Playwriting Competition.

-She dedicates much of her work to diversifying theatre, film, and educational institutions, particularly focusing on how to include Latinx voices.
+She dedicates much of her work to diversifying theatre, film, and educational institutions, particularly focusing on how to include Afro-Latinx/e voices.
 Also an award-winning indie film producer, her films have reached festivals like Different Faces, Different Voices; West Virginia Mountaineer Festival; Tulipanes Latino Art & Film Festival; SAG Foundation Showcase ; 33rd Annual Chicago Latino Film Festival; Official Latino Short Film Festival; Viva Latino Film Festival NYC Int’l; Philadelphia Latino Film Festival; YoFi Film Festival; Imagine This Women’s International Film Festival; New Filmmakers New York Film Festival; Indie Theatre Film Festival; Downtown Urban Arts Festival; and counting.